-For the maximal rook domination problem, Theorem~\ref{thm:nphard-rooks} and~\cite[Thm~12]{alpert2021art} present the whole picture: there is a polynomial algorithm to solve the instance on polyominoes and it is NP-complete for higher-dimensional polycubes.
-The argument of~\cite[Thm~12]{alpert2021art} translates this into a bipartite graph matching problem, for which known polynomial algorithms exist.
-We present another argument that it is in P, and extend this discussion at the end of Section~\ref{sec:modelcompu}.
+For the maximum rook domination problem, Theorem~\ref{thm:nphard-rooks} and~\cite[Thm~12]{alpert2021art} present the whole picture: there is a polynomial algorithm to solve the instance on polyominoes, and it is NP-complete for higher-dimensional polycubes.
+The argument of~\cite[Thm~12]{alpert2021art} translates this into a bipartite graph matching problem for which known polynomial algorithms exist.
+We present another argument that it is in P and extend this discussion at the end of Section~\ref{sec:modelcompu}.

-In the case of maximal queen domination, Theorem~\ref{thm:nphard-queens} leaves the question of whether maximal queens domination on polyominoes is NP-complete as in higher dimension or in P as the rook domination on polyomino unanswered.
+In the case of maximum queen domination, Theorem~\ref{thm:nphard-queens} leaves the question of whether maximum queen domination on polyominoes is NP-complete as in the higher-dimensional case or in P as the rook domination on polyominoes unanswered.
 Using a similar approach to the rook case proves ineffective: the problem translates into a 4-hypergraph matching problem, which is NP-complete~\cite{karp1972}, thus leaving us unable to conclude.
 However, we strongly suspect the problem to be NP-complete and put forward the following conjecture.